Visiting our maternity services

 - Partners can attend any admission/assessment on the Labour Suite and the Midwifery Led Birthing Unit - this includes triage assessments.

-- Partners - please be prepared to stay on the unit once you have settled in, i.e. bring plenty of snacks and drinks, etc. and bring everything you might need from the car so that you can reduce the amount of time spent walking around the hospital.
+- Partners can attend from the start of admission to the Labour Suite and Midwifery Led Birthing Unit.
+They should be prepared to stay on the unit once you have settled in - we recommend bringing plenty of snacks and drinks, and bring in everything you might need from the car so that you can reduce the amount of time spent walking around the hospital.
 This is to keep you and others safe.

 - You are welcome to have a visitor to see you for one hour per day whilst staying on F11.
 The visitor should be your nominated significant person; this will remain the same person for the duration of your stay.
 Unfortunately, children cannot visit at present.